libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step2.rst

 made up of a :math:`3 \times 3` stress tensor :math:`\sigma_{ij}` for each atom.
 The `sigma_yy` array is the ``[1, 1]`` component of each of these arrays, i.e. :math:`\sigma_{yy}`.
-To read off the value of the stress on a particular atom, `Ctrl+Right Click` on it.
+To read off the value of the stress on a particular atom, just `right click` on it.
 As before, this prints various information in the `ipython` console.
 The `_show` property corresponds to the values currently being used to colour the atoms.
 You will see that :math:`\sigma_{yy}` is very strongly peaked